minhjih/mergingNerf/README.md

  2. activation matching considering permutation symmetry
  3. REPAIR

-We applied all of the Model Merging Methods.
+We applied all above of the Model Merging Methods.

+## Experiments
+First, we composed Neural Field Models with Tiny NeRF.
+To merge two different model we gave another poses data to each models.
+(If there are Model1, Model2, then we used front poses dataset for train Model1 and rear poses datasets for Model2)